starovoitovs/defi/README.md

 * `params.py` - original parameters from the challenge.
 * `main.py` - contains `additional_params` object with custom parameters.

+# Tests

+Unit tests for the first part of the challenge are located in `tests.py`.
+They can be run by

+    python tests.py

 # Run optimizer

 You can run a single experiment as follows: